ANISIMOV-STUDIO/IOT_App/lib/docs/component_library.md

 # Component Library

-> Reusable widgets and components for the HVAC Control Application
+> Reusable widgets and components for the BREEZ Home Application

 ## Table of Contents
 1. [Buttons](#buttons)